Prague Juniors who came to life in 1957 after the senior team ‘Prague’ were accept

 We would like to mention and congratulate our 2 longest serving Presidents, Sean Fenton and the late George Lundy, both whom shaped the club to be what it is today.
 They served 13 years and 14 years as presidents respectfully.

 In 2021, Jellicoe Park and its facilities we renamed by Bayside Council to be the “George Lundy Sporting Fields” at Jellicoe Park in honour of the late George Lundy and his contribution to the community and football in general.

-Pagewood Botany Football Club was established in 1976 and is a not-for-profit, community based football organisation providing opportunities for boys & girls in the Eastern Suburbs and its surrounding areas to develop football skills, learn teamwork and fair play, and gain a love of sports and physical activity.
+Today, Pagewood Botany Football Club is a not-for-profit, community based football organisation providing opportunities for boys & girls in the Eastern Suburbs and its surrounding areas to develop football skills, learn teamwork and fair play, and gain a love of sports and physical activity.

 Our focus is skill development, sportsmanship and teamwork as well as enjoyment in a safe environment.
 We consider ourselves as part of the community and endeavour to support community activities working alongside council representatives, our local, state and federal members who have also supported us over the many years.

 We hope you too will enjoy being a part of this wonderful club and understanding some of its important history and those who help create it (see Life Members below) along with our new members who will continue to create more history in years to come.